victorfu14/victorfu14.github.io/_posts/2020-02-27-printf("Hello World\n");.md

 Well, that is how the representation will change when you change from base 10 to base 2.
 So is life.

-If you change a perspective, you'll probably get a entirely different experience.
+If you change a perspective, you'll probably get an entirely different experience.
 Sometimes you would struggle, sometimes you would be grateful.

 Here's to my first personal website.

-And some \\( \LaTeX \\) testing:
+Some \\( \LaTeX \\) testing:

 \\[ e^{i\pi} + 1 = 0 \\]